Orthotest/Orthotest.github.io/_posts/foot/2018-04-18-integra-cadence.md

 ### Visit 1: Screening/Baseline (will take about 60-90 minutes to complete)

-If you decide to be in this study, you will read and sign this consent form before any study related procedures take place

 The following procedures/assessment will be done solely for research purposes:
 - Complete study questionnaires that will ask you about your level of pain, your daily activities, physical function, and quality of life.
 The questionnaires will take about 20 minutes to complete.